isomerpages/ogp/_about-us/eng/qilu.md

 curProducts:
   - Isomer
 pastProducts: []
-accomplishments: >-
+accomplishments:
-  * Improved scalability and stability of Isomer: created 60 additional tokens aiming to bring up the scalability of the product
+  - "Improved scalability and stability of Isomer: created 60 additional tokens aiming to bring up the scalability of the product"

-  * Contributed to Isomer's security and productivity: delivered PR on integrating with CloudMersive API for virus scanning when uploading files by users
+  - "Contributed to Isomer's security and productivity: delivered PR on integrating with CloudMersive API for virus scanning when uploading files by users"

-  * Ensured compliance with CSA's requirement and working with OnePA
+  - Ensured compliance with CSA's requirement and working with OnePA
 quote: ""
 linkedinId: ""